Legio-Augusta/ArchAngel_LibGDX/README.md

 Graphics.fillRect  => implement similar method using color image (.png) and draw() Character (often procedural) => Implement some Class for Hero, Enermy ...
 Some game state: screen, state, school (lever) =>

+# Notes
+* I do not own any copyrighted contents like images, photos, original Java ME source code...
+I just want make this old game back to live and do not want any complicated legal issues.